-- A. At interchanges between freeways; - B. At separation points of overlapping freeway routes; - C. On directional signs on intersecting routes, to guide traffic entering the freeway; - D. On Pull-Through signs; and - E. On the bottom line of post-interchange distance signs.
+- A. Interchanges between freeways. - B. Separation points of overlapping freeway routes. - C. On directional signs on intersecting routes, to guide traffic entering the freeway. - D. On Pull-Through signs. - E. On the bottom line of post-interchange distance signs.

 Continuity of destination names is also useful on expressways serving long-distance or intrastate travel.